 Head south to near the Venice border, and you'll reach one of L.A's best neighborhoods for walking, Ocean Park.
 Along Main Street, from about Pico Boulevard south to Marine Street (at the Venice border), you'll find a quirky and inviting assortment of galleries, shops, restaurants, and coffeehouses.
 One highlight is architect Frank Gehry's Edgemar Center for the Arts, a stark geometric complex of cafes, shops, galleries, and courtyards.

-The community - it's actually a neighborhood within the city of Los Angeles - is less polished than its northern neighbor, the incorporated city of Santa Monica, but life here is fairly stress-free, and the trend factor—especially along the inland commercial thoroughfare of Abbot Kinney Boulevard—has increased markedly over the past decade.
-Venice also has a handful of noteworthy restaurants and hotels, and it had until its closure in 2016 been home to one of the best gay bars in greater Los Angeles, Roosterfish.
+The community (actually a neighborhood within the city of Los Angeles) is less polished than its northern neighbor, the incorporated city of Santa Monica, but life here is fairly stress-free, and the trend factor—especially along the inland commercial thoroughfare of Abbot Kinney Boulevard—has increased markedly over the past decade.
+Venice also has a handful of noteworthy restaurants and hotels.

 Be aware that Venice is less conducive to car traffic than most communities in metro Los Angeles.
 The streets are narrow and the traffic is heavy on weekends and even sunny weekdays; it's best to park by the beach and see the community on foot.
-Venice had an unfortunate reputation for crime and transients right through the mid-'90s, but it's cleaned up considerably in recent years, especially the neighborhoods near the beach.
-That being said, don't leave valuables in your car, and stick to well-lighted thoroughfares.
+Venice had an unfortunate reputation for crime and transients right through the mid-nineties, but it has cleaned up considerably in recent years, especially the neighborhoods near the beach.
+That being said, don't leave valuables in your car, and stick to well-lit thoroughfares.

-An overview of Malibu and Pacific Palisades, including Will Rogers Beach
+Overview of Malibu and Pacific Palisades, Including Will Rogers Beach

 Pacific Palisades developed into something of a European think tank during the 1920s through the 1940s, when artists, architects, and intellectuals settled in the area, many of them having fled the terrors of Nazi Germany.
 Stunning homes built during this period still dot the rocky hills and sharp canyons above Pacific Coast Highway.
 The winding lanes off Chautaugua and Sunset boulevards are ideal for checking out the scenery.